mehwaffle10/Waffle_Balance/README.md

 ## VEHICLES

 ### Vehicles
+- Drivers are protected from damage besides drowning
 - Take full damage from swords and arrows
 - Take 3x damage from builders instead of 2x
 - Take 5x damage from bomb arrows instead of 8x